sdatspun2/deprecation-header/draft.md

 # Recommend Replacement

-`Link` {{!RFC8288}} header could be used in addition to the `Deprecation` header to recommend the client application about available alternates to the deprecated resource.
-Following relation types as defined in {{!RFC8288}} are RECOMMENDED to use for the purpose.
+The `Link` {{!RFC8288}} header field can be used in addition to the `Deprecation` header field to inform the client about available alternatives to the deprecated resource.
+The following relation types as defined in {{!RFC8288}} are RECOMMENDED to use for this purpose:

 * `successor-version`: Points to a resource containing the successor version. {{?RFC5829}}
 * `latest-version`: Points to a resource containing the latest (e.g., current) version. {{?RFC5829}}